unccd/Prais4-reporting-manual/SO1.md

 Related areas in the PRAIS 4 platform: table SO1-4.T1 and SO1-4.T2
 ```

-In order to calculate SDG indicator 15.3.1, the results of the degradation analysis for each of the subindicators are integrated using a One-Out All-Out (1OAO) method in which a significant reduction or negative change in any one of the three subindicators is considered to comprise land degradation.
+In order to calculate SDG indicator 15.3.1, the results of the degradation analysis for each of the subindicators are integrated using a One-Out All-Out (1OAO) method in which a significant reduction or negative change in any one of the three subindicators is considered to represent land degradation.
 The result is a binary assessment where a land unit (pixel) is either degraded or not degraded (stable or improved).

 The analysis of change in degradation involves first establishing a baseline of land degradation.
 The baseline sets the benchmark extent of land degradation against which progress towards achieving SDG target 15.3 and LDN is assessed in the reporting period.